National Institute on Drug Abuse: Controversial research

 The government reaches that exact same conclusion regardless of whether drug use is going up, down, or staying the same.
 If use is going up they say, 'We're in a drug abuse emergency; we need to crack down harder.'
 If use is going down, they say, 'Our strategy is working; we need to crack down harder.'
 A cynic might think they had made up their minds before even looking at the data.

 NIDA literature and National Institute of Mental Health (NIMH) research frequently contradict each other.
 For instance, in the 1980s and 1990s, NIMH researchers found that dopamine plays only a marginal role in marijuana's psychoactive effects.
 Years later, however, NIDA educational materials continued to warn of the danger of dopamine-related marijuana addiction.
 NIDA appears to be backing off of these dopamine claims, adding disclaimers to its teaching packets that the interaction of THC with the reward system is not fully understood.

 The NIDA also funded the research of John W. Huffman who first synthesized many novel cannabinoids.
 This compounds are now being sold all around the world as pure compounds or mixed with herbals known as spices.
-The fact that NIDA has allowed and paid for the synthesis of these new cannabinoids without recommending human consumption research is a topic of concern, especially since some of these JWH substances were recently put into Schedule I of the Controlled Substances Act via emergency legislation.
+The fact that NIDA has allowed and paid for the synthesis of these new cannabinoids without recommending human consumption research is a topic of concern, especially since some of these JWH substances were recently classified under Schedule I of the Controlled Substances Act via emergency legislation.